almitchell/EMG-docs/docs/sequence-search.rst

 **Figure 1**.
 The landing page of the sequence search tool

-These sequences comprise a non-redundant set of proteins predicted from contigs that have been assembled from sequencing runs.
+These sequences comprise a non-redundant set of proteins predicted from contigs that have been assembled from metagenomic sequencing runs.
 The HMMER search engine has been adapted to provide fast searches against this database.
-The results can be linked back to the sample and run from which the peptide was derived and also to sequences with an exact match in the UniProt database.
+The results can be linked back to the sample or run from which the peptide was derived and also to sequences with an exact match in the UniProt database.

 The search takes a FASTA-formatted amino acid sequence.